eclipse-tractusx/digital-product-pass/docs/security/secrets-management/SecretsManagement.md

 **Note:** ***/data/*** path is always be placed after ***material-pass***, though it is not defined in a vault directory structure.
 AVP uses this data path itself internally.

-To use a vault and create new secret, please look here: [how to-use vault create a secret](https://catenax-ng.github.io/docs/guides/how-to-use-vault#create-a-secret)

 ## Local Run